airbr/WCAG-JSON-experience/README.md

 # WCAG-JSON — Interactive WCAG learning experience

-WCAG-JSON is a small, dependency-free, browser-based project meant to encourage hands-on learning of the Web Content Accessibility Guidelines (WCAG).
-It uses the Official JSON unaltered as the primary data source.
+WCAG-JSON is a small, dependency-free html/css/js project meant to encourage hands-on learning of the Web Content Accessibility Guidelines (WCAG).
+It uses the Official JSON unaltered as the primary data source but is split into pieces in the app.

-The idea: embed the WCAG material as structured JSON and present it in an interactive, exploratory UI so people can learn guidelines, success criteria, failures, and techniques by trying, browsing, and experimenting.
+The idea: embed the WCAG material as structured JSON and present it in an interactive, exploratory UI so people can learn guidelines, success criteria, failures, and techniques by trying, browsing, and experimenting with the little app.

 Key points
-- Intent: teach WCAG concepts through a simple interactive experience that is ideally a bit fun..
+- Intent: teach WCAG concepts through a simple interactive experience that is ideally a bit fun as well to activate.
 - Small and focused: the repo bundles a copy of the structured WCAG data (`js/wcag.json`) plus a tiny UI in `index.html` and `js/app.js`.

 Quick start (no dependencies)